 How to avoid a whaling attack?

-Whaling attacks use social engineering to trick victims into handing over funds.
+Whaling cyber attacks use social engineering to trick victims into handing over funds.
 But don’t be intimidated by a term that simply means ‘to prey on human nature’.
 From this new angle, the cures for whaling attacks become low-cost and highly effective:

 2. Implement dual authorization on wire transfers